conor-b-abraham/conor-b-abraham.github.io/_pages/about.md

     </div>
 </div>
 <div class="caption">
     BACE1 (yellow) and ADAM10 (green) competitively cleave APP (blue) along the amyloidogenic and non-amyloidogenic pathways of the amyloid cascade of Alzheimer's Disease, respectively.
-One of the focuses of my research, is to understand the impact of membrane phase separation on the regulation of these proteins.
-This image was created in <a href='https://www.ks.uiuc.edu/Research/vmd/'>Visual Molecular Dynamics (VMD)</a>..
+One of the focuses of my research is to understand the impact of membrane phase separation on the regulation of these proteins.
+This image was created in <a href='https://www.ks.uiuc.edu/Research/vmd/'>Visual Molecular Dynamics (VMD)</a>.
 </div>

 I am a Ph.D.
 Candidate in the Straub Group of Boston University's Department of Chemistry.
 In my current research, I am exploring the biochemistry and biophysics of amyloid fibril formation through the use of multiscale modelling.